Emu-gators/floppy-overdrive/pcb_tests/test_proc/test_procedures.md

 4. Connect a power supply to pin 16 (motor enable) of the input floppy bus (J3) and activate it at a level of +5V.
 5. Power on the control board.
 With the power supply at +5V, the oscilloscope should show the motor control pin at ground.
 6. Set the power supply to 0V.
 The oscilloscope should immediately show the pin at a value of +3.3V.
 7. Power off the control board and power supply.
-Disconnect the oscilloscope and attach the corresponding spindle motor connector.
+Disconnect the oscilloscope and attach J6.
 8. Repeat steps 5-6.
 When the power supply is at +5V, the spindle motor located in the center of the drive should not be spinning.
 At 0V, the spindle motor should be spinning.

 ## Manual Stepper Motor Input